kserve/kserve/docs/samples/rollouts/README.md

 Expected Kiali graph:
 ![canary screenshot](screenshots/canary.png)

-If you stop making requests to the application, you should eventually see the traffic animation in the Kiali graph disappear.
+If you stop making requests to the application, you should eventually see that your application scales itself back down to the number of `minReplicas` (default is 1 for KFServing v0.3+, and 0 for lower versions).
+You should also eventually see the traffic animation in the Kiali graph disappear.

 ## Pinned canary
 The canary model can also be pinned and receive no traffic as shown in the pinned.yaml.